eunbi-bb/minishell/README.md

 When **heredoc** is executed in **Executor**, the **file_name** is stored as a delimiter.
 And replace the **file_name** to a temporary file name.
 The temporary file name will be used to write the input to.
 Afterwards, in the redirection function, the temporary file is redirected and unlink after finishing heredoc.
 ```
 Minishell% << delimiter
-hi	//writing inputs into the temporary heredoc file until delimiter is typed.
+hi	//Writing inputs into the temporary heredoc file until delimiter is typed.
 hello
 delimiter
+Minishell%
 ```